welpo/nani/README.md

 - `hardlink` Create hard links instead of new copies.
 Default is 1 (Yes).
 - `local_directory` Local directory where files will be stored (e.g. your public_html folder)
 - `minimum_length` Minimum number of characters for the output name.
 Default is 5.
+- `notify` Send a notification using `notify-send` when nani is done.
+Makes sense if using on a desktop (using SSHFS as the output directory, for example).
+Default is 1 (On), but it will be set to 0 if `notify-send` is not installed in the system.
 - `modify_text` If set to 1 (default) it will modify the extension of files storing text (`.php`, `.html`, `.tex`...) to `.txt`.
 - `post_process` Call exiftool & optipng to remove metadata and compress files, only on new copies.
 Default is 1 (Post-process).
 - `push` Send push notification (through Pushbullet and/or Pushover) with the URLs.
 Default is 0 (Don't send them).